-- Advise the Commissioner and the Chief Constable according to good governance principles; - Provide independent assurance on the adequacy and effectiveness of the Commissioner's and Chief Constable's internal control environment and risk management framework; - Oversee the effectiveness of the framework in place for ensuring compliance with statutory requirements; - Independently scrutinise financial and non-financial performance to the extent that it affects the Commissioner's and Chief Constable's exposure to risks and weakens the internal control environment; - Oversee the financial reporting process. - Ensure the Force is implementing agreed actions resulting from Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) inspections.
+- Advise the Commissioner and the Chief Constable according to good governance principles; - Provide independent assurance on the adequacy and effectiveness of the Commissioner's and Chief Constable's internal control environment and risk management framework; - Oversee the effectiveness of the framework in place for ensuring compliance with statutory requirements;

+- Independently scrutinise financial and non-financial performance to the extent that it affects the Commissioner's and Chief Constable's exposure to risks and weakens the internal control environment; - Oversee the financial reporting process. - Ensure the Force is implementing agreed actions resulting from HMICFRS inspections and thematic reviews/reports.